splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 **Future items**

-The *Future item*  - a `+Debit` transaction with the option `Include transaction in next recurring invoice`, it can be added to customers account with amounts to be paid (decreases customers account balance).
+The *Future item*  - a transaction with the `Include transaction in next recurring invoice` option enabled, it can be both `+Debit` and `-Credit` transactions, depends on what price value (negative/positive) is set there.
+For example, a future item with R100 price will be shown as `+Debit` transaction (customer account balance will be decreased on -R100) and a future item with negative price (-R100) will be represented as `-Credit` transaction (customer account balance will be increased on R100).
+In other words, the created
+`-Credit` transaction will appear in finance documents as future item with negative total price and vice versa.
+But the `+Debit` transaction with negative price will be automatically converted to `-Credit` one.

 The option `Include transaction in next recurring invoice` defines if the current future item will be included to the next *Recurring* (or *One-time* invoice if the option `Load items from uncharged transactions` was used) invoice.

 As a result, the uncharged future item can be loaded to the new *One-time* or *Recurring* invoice during its creation.
 If the future item has already been loaded into an invoice, it loses its functions and becomes a transaction in the created invoice.
+The future item with negative price can be loaded to invoice as well, but the invoice total may be zero, but not negative.

 To add a *Future item*: